Activities

 Food and drinks

-Everywhere in the area you will find restaurants, mountain huts and farms where you can taste typical Ladin dishes and enjoy the accompanying wines.
+Throughout the area, you’ll find restaurants, mountain huts, and farms where you can savor traditional Ladin dishes paired with local wines.

 OUR DIRECT SURROUNDINGS

-With 1200 km of slopes, the Dolomiti Superski is the largest ski area in the world.
-Our ski area Civetta with 80 km of slopes is part of this huge area.
-By car or bus you can easily reach the other areas of Dolomiti Superski.
-So you can make a day trip to the Sella Ronda or do the Gran Guerra tour.
-Cross-country skiers will find plenty of opportunities for all levels at Pescul and Palafavera.
+With 1,200 km of slopes, Dolomiti Superski is the largest ski area in the world.
+The Civetta ski area, with 80 km of pistes, is part of this vast network.
+Other Dolomiti Superski areas can be easily reached by car, making day trips to the Sella Ronda or the Gran Guerra tour simple.
+Cross-country skiers will also find trails for all levels at Pescul and Palafavera.

-In 1987 a Mesolithic cemetery was discovered above the Val Fiorentina.
-The finds from the Middle Stone Age, including a skeleton, are known as the Mondeval man.
-The official language in the Dolomites is Ladin, an ‘archetypal’ language with its own tradition and stories.
-Until after the First World War (1923), the border with Austria was in the Val Fiorentina (formerly Buchenstein).
-It is therefore not surprising that some people still speak German.
+In 1987, a Mesolithic cemetery was discovered above the Val Fiorentina.
+Finds from the Middle Stone Age, including a skeleton, are known as the Mondeval Man.
+The Dolomites’ official language is Ladin, an ancient language with its own traditions and stories.
+Until 1923, after the First World War, the Val Fiorentina (formerly Buchenstein) marked the border with Austria, which explains why some people in the area still speak German.